callumalpass/obsidian-biblib/README.md

   your literature sources and your notes form a single connected knowledge graph.
-- **Pandoc-Ready Bibliography:** Because BibLib adheres to CSL JSON, it can output a `bibliography.json` for your entire library (or a subset).
+- **Pandoc-Ready Bibliography:** Because BibLib adheres to CSL JSON, it can output a `bibliography.json` for your entire library.
 This file can be fed directly to Pandoc or other processors to produce a properly formatted bibliography, without any extra conversion steps.
 In other words, writing a paper in Obsidian with citations is seamless – cite your sources